Authored by the expert who managed and guided the team behind the Gabon Property Pack

 Is new construction failing to keep up in Gabon as of 2026?

-As of early 2026, new formal construction in Gabon is clearly failing to keep up with housing demand because a significant share of urban residents still live in informal or slum conditions, and the official housing deficit sits at around 200,000 units.
+As of early 2026, new construction in Gabon is clearly failing to keep up with demand for affordable, formal urban housing, as evidenced by the fact that a large share of Libreville's residents still live in informal or substandard dwellings despite decades of urbanization and multiple government housing programs.

 Will it be easy to sell later in Gabon as of 2026?